Meet the Liberty Therapists

 Gabrielle Jones graduated from the University of Missouri- Kansas City with a master’s degree in counseling.
 She is a Licensed Professional Counselor in Missouri and a Licensed Clinical Professional Counselor in Kansas.
 Prior to entering private practice, she worked in community mental health providing inpatient and outpatient substance use and mental health treatment.
 Gabrielle assisted with the opening of a behavioral crisis center serving as a behavioral health consultant.
 She enjoys providing supervision and mentoring to those in training.
 She has experience with military culture, and in recent years facilitated a support group for first responders and healthcare providers.
 As a foundation, Gabrielle utilizes an eclectic approach to guide others on their journey towards a healthy recovery and an empowered life.
 Gabrielle is trained in EMDR therapy, and uses components of CBT, DBT, motivational interviewing, somatic interventions, solution-focused therapy, multicultural and family systems theory to help clients achieve goals and empower their lives.
 Gabrielle's favorite self-care activities include writing, painting, rock climbing, Brazilian Jiu Jitsu, choir, and participating in her own spiritual practices.

-Ruthie Gonzalez
+Ruthie Betancourt

 Therapist